Shuvam-M-Astro/Neptune-Submission-MediaPipe-Pose-Estimation/README.md

 ## Tasks

-### Task A: Real-Time Posture Feedback - Tracking Bowing Arm Movement
+### Real-Time Posture Feedback – Tracking Bowing Arm Movement
+Filename: posture_feedback_webcam.py

 **Overview**

-Task A aims to track the right bowing arm's movement and provide real-time feedback based on the elevation of the elbow compared to the shoulder.
-If the elbow is raised above the shoulder, the posture is flagged, and visual feedback (color change) is provided to the user.
+Tracks the bowing arm's elevation and flags poor posture if the elbow is higher than the shoulder.

 **Features**